pactumjs/pactumjs.github.io/component-testing.md

 });
 ```

-## Mock Interaction Handlers
+## Interaction Handlers

 There are high chances that you wanted to use the same interaction in multiple occasions.
 To reuse interactions, you can create separate *js* files to hold interactions & import them in your spec file.
 This is one way to solve the issue.
-But there is a better way through *mock handlers*.
+But there is a better way through *interaction handlers*.

+Learn more about interaction handlers [here](mock-server?id=handlers)

-Mock handlers help us to reuse interactions across tests.
+Interaction handlers help us to reuse interactions across tests.
 Use `handler.addInteractionHandler` function to temporarily store an interaction & later use it in test cases.

 It accepts two arguments